 · wear something you love, and make sure it’s ‘you’.
 It’s best not to wear something you are going to wish you didn’t wear in a few weeks.

 · patterns go out of style quickly, and the background usually has enough texture that patterns can sometimes make the photos too busy.

 · the best time for photos is in the evening when the light is soft, and we have the chance of catching a beautiful sunset.

-· if you want to have your dog in some of the photos, it would be best to have a friend come along to watch him/her while we are taking other shots.
+· if you want to have your dog or pet in some of the photos, it would be best to have a friend come along to watch him/her while we are taking other shots.

-layers and texture look great in a photo.
 As with all design principals you apply when decorating your home, texture looks fabulous in photos!
-H&M and Old Navy are great places to seek inspiration when deciding what to wear.
 By adding a blazer or fun scarf, not only does it make the picture look more complete, you can drop the layers toward the end of the shoot for a completely different look.
-The best news is layers are very in right now, so it won’t be hard for you to achieve this look!
+Denim jackets, vests, cardigans, scarves, tights… these are all ways of adding subtle patterns and textures into your photos without being distracting.

 I always tell my clients to have someone be the stand out “wild card” in the photos.
 I like picking a fun, crazy pattern like an animal print or hounds tooth cardigan.
 You can also have that “wildcard” wear the accent color as their main color.
 It mixes things up and can pull an entire look together.